coq/coq/doc/sphinx/addendum/sprop.rst

 known as strict propositions) as described in :cite:`Gilbert:POPL2019`.

-Using :math:`\SProp` may be prevented by passing ``-disallow-sprop`` to the |Coq| program or using :flag:`Allow StrictProp`.
+Use of |SProp| may be disabled by passing ``-disallow-sprop`` to the
+|Coq| program or by turning the :flag:`Allow StrictProp` flag off.

 .. flag:: Allow StrictProp
    :name: Allow StrictProp

-   Allows using :math:`\SProp` when set and forbids it when unset.
-The initial value depends on whether you used the command line ``-disallow-sprop`` and ``-allow-sprop``.

-.. exn:: SProp not allowed, you need to Set Allow StrictProp or to use the -allow-sprop command-line-flag.
+   Enables or disables the use of |SProp|.
+It is enabled by default.
+   The command-line flag ``-disallow-sprop`` disables |SProp| at startup.

+   .. exn:: SProp is disallowed because the "Allow StrictProp" flag is off.
       :undocumented:

-.. coqtop:: none

-   Set Allow StrictProp.

 Some of the definitions described in this document are available through ``Coq.Logic.StrictProp``, which see.